Erotemic/ubelt/README.rst

 Read the docs here: http://ubelt.readthedocs.io/en/latest/

-These are some of the tasks that Ubelt's api enables:
+These are some of the tasks that ubelt's API enables:

   - hash common data structures